chi-sea-lions-2015/heap_under_stagnation/README.md

 # Team Name: Heap Under Stagnation

+## Paul worked on logout.
+I have it working minus the correct rerendering of the "login" and "sign-up buttons"

 ### Team Member: Paul Clegg, Chase Nutile, Sara Chen, Taylor Masterson

 ### User Stories